thorstenbutz/OTP/Readme.md

 <pre>otpauth://TYPE/LABEL?PARAMETERS</pre>
 -->

 The noteworthy part is located behind the "secret" parameter. **RXYDZZYTKUWKLNSX** is actually nothing more than a randomly generated shared secret created by the service provider (in this case, GitHub).
-This secret is also known as a 'seed'.
+This secret is also known as a "seed".

 The desired OTP code can also be calculated using a bitmap of the QR code and the alphanumeric string.